Club Name: Nottingham Forest Football Club

 Nottingham Forest training ground

 Nottingham Forest have used Wilford Lane as their training ground for more than 20 years.
 The complex is also the base of the Reds’ youth setup at The Nigel Doughty Academy.
-While City Ground chiefs have often redeveloped the site to maintain its state-of-the-art facilities.

 Current training ground: Wilford Lane